 Skip to content

-Indigie grins is an Indigenous-specific project that aims to improve the oral health of youth aged 5-12 years in rural Western Victoria.
-The one-year project links Indigenous health care workers and non-Indigenous oral health services.
-It is funded by the Dental Health Services Victoria (DHSV), and led by Western District Health Service, the Melbourne Dental School at the University of Melbourne, and the Winda Mara Aboriginal Cooperative.
-Indigie grins involves oral health assessments, digital imaging, clinical assessment, and focus group discussions with family members of Indigenous children.
-It also aims to examine Indigenous cultural values and beliefs focusing on oral health.
+Indigie grins was a one-year research project that aimed to improve the oral health of Aboriginal youth aged 5-12 years in rural Western Victoria.
+It was funded by Dental Health Services Victoria (DHSV), and led by Western District Health Service, the Melbourne Dental School at the University of Melbourne, and the Winda Mara Aboriginal Cooperative.
+It involved the delivery of oral health assessments, digital imaging and clinical assessment to Indigenous children.
+It also aimed to examine Indigenous cultural values and beliefs about oral health.

 Western District Health Service